Darryl McDaniels: Career

-In February 2006, VH1 premiered the documentary titled DMC: My Adoption Journey.
+In February 2006, VH1 premiered the documentary, DMC: My Adoption Journey.
 The program ends with McDaniels reuniting with his birth mother, who turned out to be named Berncenia and despite previous beliefs, was not, in fact, of Dominican descent.
-He thanks her for her choice because had he not been placed for adoption, Run-D.M.C. would have never existed.
+He thanked her for her choice because, had he not been placed for adoption, Run-D.M.C. would have never existed.
 In March 2006, McDaniels released his solo album, Checks Thugs and Rock N Roll.
 Produced and Music Directed by Romeo Antonio.
 The first single, "Just Like Me", features an interpolation of Harry Chapin's "Cat's in the Cradle" (1974) performed by McDaniels' musical savior, Sarah McLachlan.
 During a recording session, McLachlan revealed to McDaniels that she, too, had been adopted.